How to Start Annuals Indoors from Seed

 The healthiest of your seedlings are now ready for the next step – transplanting.

-If it’s still cold outside, you may transplant your seedlings, cells and all, into pots.
+If it’s still cold outside, you can transplant your seedlings, cells and all, into pots.

 Continue to provide ample sunlight, keep the soil moist with a mister, and rotate the pot to prevent leaning.